CSCfi/allas-cli-utils/help/a-flip.md

 After uploading the file to the public flip bucket, it checks up the content of the bucket and removes object that were uploaded more than two days ago.

+a-flip command line options

+-A, --sw, --swift           Use Allas with swift protocol.

+-S, --s3, --s3cmd           Use Allas with S3 protocol.

+-L, --lumi                  Upload data to Lumi-O with S3 protocol in stead of the default storage server.
+                            If Lumi-O is defined to be the default storage server and this option is not needed.

 ```